Facts: Apprehended Domestic Violence Order (ADVO) contravention using carriage service to menace/harass/offend

 - and a $300 recognisance to be of good behaviour for a period of two years, respectively.

 In relation to the contravention of ADVO charge, BMA received a sentence of 50 hours of community service.
-In relation to the stalk/intimidate charge, BMA was convicted and sentenced to a good behaviour bond for a period of 18 months without supervision.
+In relation to the stalk/intimidate charge, BMA was convicted and a sentence of a good behaviour bond for a period of 18 months without supervision.